 - Oxfam (UK) sells branded second-hand clothes that have been donated to them.

 - Compare Ethics (UK) is another portal that matches consumers with brands that share their ethical values.
+It also has the facility to rent clothing.

 - Mamoq (UK) is a portal for ordering clothing by a range of sustainable ethical brands.
 Unlike other e-tailers they don’t hold onto stock themselves, instead the individual brands post the item out to your directly.
 This might impact on delivery costs if you’re ordering from a few brands